rgokulsm/CAFQA/README.md

 # CAFQA

-## You can find a faster and  up-to-date version of CAFQA and follow up work Clapton here: [https://github.com/makzator/CAFQA](https://github.com/makzator/clapton) .This is maintained by Max Seifert who is a PhD student at UChicago working with Fred Chong.
-You can ignore the rest of the text and code here and directly jump to the above link##
+## You can find a faster and  up-to-date version of CAFQA and follow up work Clapton here: https://github.com/makzator/clapton .This is maintained by Max Seifert who is a PhD student at UChicago working with Fred Chong.
+You can ignore the rest of the text and code here and directly jump to the above link. ##

 A python notebook that runs CAFQA on the H2 molecule at some specific molecular specification.
 This is a sanity check for CAFQA.
 It needs the hypermapper tool - https://github.com/luinardi/hypermapper) apart from Qiskit.